JGIL-22/JonVoyor-Creative-Portfolio/jg-portfolio/README.md

 Creative Portfolio comes in Two (2) Visual Appearances:
 1. Air Mode - the minimalist design and light mode for corporate setup and works
 2. Dev Mode - the full execution of the creative portfolio with animations and effects to a dark mode UI

+A user-friendly experience with AACCESSIBILITY WIDGET and GIZMO, the Furbot AI Chatbot to ask any questions regarding the Full-Stack Developer information.